RadianceX/InterChar/README.md

 # WoWCharTranslator
 ## What is this?
 This WoW addon will solve the problem with cross-faction communication.
-Both players should install the addon

 ## Supported languages
  - Orcish
  - Common

+## Supported WorldOfWarcraft clients
+ - EN
+ - RU

+## Howto
+Type /ts <message> to encode your message and send it to the chat.
+All players who have installed addon will decode this message and receive original text, even if sender belongs to opposite faction.

 ## Roadmap
- - ~~Initial version~~ (Done)
+ - ~~Initial version~~
- - Implementation of long-message splitting (TBD)
+ - ~~WoW addon development~~
+ - Develop long messages splitting into parts mechanism
- - WoW addon developing (In progress)
+ - Update WoW addon to handle long messages
-   - rewrite python code to lua
-   - Initial version
-   - messaging via charFrame
-   - messaging via addon chat frame